-you may also want to consider where the local markets are and the transport routes, ask local people if they know of any old packhorse routes or bridges.
+You may also want to consider where the local markets were and the transport routes, ask local people if they know of any old packhorse routes or bridges.

-and also to find out about the lives of hill farmers and their families the time which saw the dramatic rise and fall of the cottage industry:
+This is a great opportunity to find out about the lives of hill farmers and their families the time which saw the dramatic rise and fall of the cottage industry.

 field – maes

 Next draft out a historical timeline from 1650 – 1850 with key dates over that time that you relate to, so you can match in your local timeline.